-Claire Davenhall graduated from Gray’s School of Art in Aberdeen with a BA (Hons) in Fine Art Sculpture in 2000, where she participated in The International Soapstone Carving Event at North Karelia Polytechnic, Finland in 1998, completed a Erasmus Exchange Program with Athens School of Fine Art in 1999 and exhibited at the Royal Scottish Academy in Edinburgh in 2000.
+Claire Davenhall is an International Artist who graduated from Gray’s School of Art in Aberdeen with a BA (Hons) in Fine Art Sculpture in 2000, where she participated in The International Soapstone Carving Event at North Karelia Polytechnic, Finland in 1998, completed a Erasmus Exchange Program with Athens School of Fine Art in 1999 and exhibited at the Royal Scottish Academy in Edinburgh in 2000.

 As a Visual Artist, she works across a range of mediums, guided by her ideas and concepts that often lead to discovering new and exciting materials, techniques and processes which influence the final outcome of her work.
-Taking inspiration from poems, quotes and found objects, she likes to discover delicate, intricate, unique objects and engages with the environment in remote places.
+Claire loves to create interesting interactive work that invites the viewer to take a closer and gets better the nearer you get.
+She takes her inspiration from poems, quotes and found objects, she likes to discover delicate, intricate, unique objects and engages with the environment in remote places.
 She continues to work in both Art & Education as Facilitator, Lecturer and Practitioner.